GanjiNagendhraPrasad/Python-Learning-Lab/README.md

 <h2>Functions</h2>
 <p>
-Functions are reusable blocks of code used to perform specific tasks.
+A function is a reusable block of code that performs a specific task.
-They help reduce code repetition.
+Functions improve code readability and reduce repetition.
 </p>

-<h3>Defining a Function</h3>
+<h3>Function Definition</h3>
 <pre>
 def greet():
     print("Hello Python")